Somerset County, New Jersey: Climate and weather

 In recent years, average temperatures in the county seat of Somerville have ranged from a low of 18 °F in January to a high of 85 °F in July, although a record low of -16 °F was recorded in January 1984 and a record high of 105 °F was recorded in August 1955.
 Average monthly precipitation ranged from 2.84 in in February to 4.83 in in July.

-The county has a humid continental climate which is hot-summer (Dfa) except on Mine Mountain west of Bernardsville where it is warm-summer (Dfb).
+The county has a hot-summer humid continental climate (Dfa) except in lower areas along the Raritan River from Bound Brook downstream, where the climate is now humid subtropical (Cfa).
+The hardiness zone is 7a except in a few small, higher-elevation areas in the north, which are 6b.